-- 1. This Integrated Impact Assessment (IIA) aims to identify potential positive and negative impacts of the proposal and to outline actions that may be implemented to mitigate any identified effects. - 2.
-The IIA will consider how the proposal contributes to the Council's goals under The Well-being of Future Generations (Wales) Act 2015 and how it meets the principle of sustainable development. - 3.
-This document will also incorporate several individual assessments to provide a comprehensive evaluation of potential impacts. - 4.
+This Integrated Impact Assessment (IIA) aims to identify potential positive and negative impacts of the proposed project and to outline actions that may be implemented to mitigate any identified effects.

+The IIA will consider how the proposals contribute to the Council's goals under The Well-being of Future Generations (Wales) Act 2015 and how they meet the principle of sustainable development.

+The document will also incorporate several individual assessments to provide a comprehensive evaluation of potential impacts.

 This IIA has been produced as a supplementary document to the Statutory Consultation

-B. The Proposal
+B. Project Outline